 The company aims to provide the most innovative note solutions which specifically cater to both customer needs and finances.

-GOALS

-Non-financial

-1. To be known for excellent customer service and quick turnaround

-2. To expand quality product offerings as customer needs change

-3. To stimulate the market through exceptional customer satisfaction

-Financial

-1. To gain within the first six months of business, profits that exceed start up costs

-2. To contribute financially to the community via a Day of Service

-3. To pay down loans within the first eighteen months of business

 CORE COMPETENCY & SUSTAINABLE COMPETITIVE ADVANTAGE

 We at Take Note Paperie consider our core competency as providing custom paper creations at an affordable price.
 What differentiates us from our competittors are the affordable custom products that we offer, keping customer convenience and satisfaction in mind.